csabahruska/demoscene/script.md

 ```
 what is keeping us
 from embracing
-our brighter future?
+our brighter future
 ```

 Lissajous Stalks
 ----------------

 ```
-with humans gone,
+with humans gone
 will there be hope
-for machines?
+for machines
 ```

 Spiral Ribbon Greetings